lucidBrot/einz/protocols/CommunicationModel/messages.md

 ##UnregisterResponse

 Sent by the **server** to all clients, including the one who was unregistered.
 After sending this message, the server can stop responding to this client.
+This might happen even after the game has started and will then be treated similarly to a client losing connection.

 `reason` : *String*